Guitar Lessons for Beginners: Setting Goals

 String Names and Tuning

-One of the first practical skills is learning the names of the strings and how they’re tuned.
-Standard tuning for six-string guitars runs (from thickest string to thinnest): E, A, D, G, B, E. You might use a mnemonic like “Elephants And Donkeys Grow Big Ears” to help remember.
+Learning the string names is one of the first practical skills you will pick up.
+Standard tuning on a six-string guitar runs from thickest to thinnest: E, A, D, G, B, E. A simple mnemonic like “Elephants And Donkeys Grow Big Ears” can make these stick quickly.

-• How to use a tuner (clip-on electronic tuners or tuning apps where proper einstellungen are key)
+• How to use a tuner (clip-on electronic tuners or tuning apps)

 • The importance of tuning before every practice session

-• Basic plucking technique to get a clear sound from each string
+• Basic plucking technique to produce a clear, even tone from each string

 –––––––––––––––––––––––––––